-If three laps or more have been completed by the leader of the race and all other active riders on the same lap as the leader, but less than two-thirds of the race distance, rounded down to the nearest whole number of laps, then the race will be restarted according to Art.
+If three laps or more have been completed by the leader of the race, but less than two-thirds of the race distance, rounded down to the nearest whole number of laps, then the race will be restarted according to Art.
 1.26.

-If it is found impossible to restart the race, then the results will count and half points will be awarded in the Cup.
+If it is found impossible to restart the race, then the results will count and half points will be awarded in the Cup points will be awarded as follows: